 Damn right I thought we should do more of these.

 I know not everyone cares about my little opinion but, if you don’t, why are you here?
 To hear Reuben’s?
 Don’t lie to me.
 Nevertheless, I thought this would be a lot more efficient than doing a top ten redux every three months.
 Seeing that Reuben did himself a favourite movies page, I thought I’d do a favourite albums page.
-For a bit of context, my favourite genres of music are rock, metal and hip-hop.
+I’m pretty indifferent to genre but a lot of this is made up of rock, metal and hip-hop.

 Red Hot Chili Peppers